linode/docs/docs/databases/hadoop/install-and-configure-hadoop-cluster.md

         hdfs dfs -cat output/part-r-00000

-## What to Do Next
+## Next Steps

-Now that you have a up and running YARN cluster, you can:
+Now that you have a YARN cluster up and running, you can:

 - Learn how to code your own YARN jobs with [Apache documentation](hadoop.apache.org/docs/stable/hadoop-yarn/hadoop-yarn-site/WritingYarnApplications.html)
 - Install Spark on top on your YARN cluster with [Linode Spark guide](to/be/confirmed)